 Jared has collaborated with his sister Jessie on several musicals.
 Their first full-length collaboration, Rachel, was the recipient of the Harold and Mimi Steinberg Prize for Best Original Play.
 It was accepted into the New York Musical Theater Festival's Developmental Reading Program, and won four "Fruitie" Awards at the 2015 Fresh Fruit Festival, including Outstanding Musical.
 Their second full-length collaboration, La Maupin, won five "Fruitie" Awards at the 2017 Fresh Fruit Festival, including the Audience Favorite award.
 Scenes from La Maupin were performed at the Gärtnerplatztheater in Munich, Germany as part of the 2018 International MUT Competition, where our show won the Grand Jurypreis.

-Jared is currently the Director of Middle School Music at Worcester Academy in Worcester, Massachusetts, where he teaches chorus, band, and general music, and also works as an 8th grade advisor and Upper School dorm parent.
+Jared is currently a middle school music teacher at Worcester Academy in Worcester, Massachusetts, where he teaches chorus, band, and general music, and also works as an 8th grade advisor and Upper School dorm parent.
 He is a proud recipient of an O'Connell Award, awarded by the faculty of Worcester Academy to teachers "whose performance in the classroom and loyalty to the community are most exemplary."
 Along with the other middle school arts teachers, Jared has helped develop several large-scale integrated arts projects including the 6th grade "Arts Cafe," where students create their own version of a marketplace from ancient Greece or Renaissance Florence, and compose their own music to accompany a theatrical performance using historical traditions.